source-solutions/sebasic4/index.md

 ![SE Basic 4.2.0](/images/sebasic4-2.png)

-[SE Basic IV](https://source-solutions.github.io/sebasic4/) is a free open-source BASIC interpreter for the Z80 architecture.
+[SE BASIC](https://source-solutions.github.io/sebasic4/) is a free open-source BASIC interpreter for the Z80 architecture.
 Although it aims for a high degree of compatibility with Microsoft BASIC, there are some differences.
 It is developed as part of the firmware for the [Chloe 280SE](https://www.patreon.com/chloe280se), an open source hardware/software project as defined by the [Open Source Hardware Association](https://www.oshwa.org/) and the [Open Source Initiative](https://opensource.org/).
 Localization is carried out in partnership with [Translation Commons](https://translationcommons.org/) and [Weblate](https://hosted.weblate.org/engage/sebasic4/).
-SE Basic IV runs plain text `.BAS` files.
+SE BASIC runs plain text `.BAS` files.
 It implements floating-point arithmetic in the extended [Microsoft Binary Format](https://github.com/source-solutions/sebasic4/wiki/Technical-reference#microsoft-binary-format-extended) (MBF) and can therefore read and write binary data files created by 6502 versions of Microsoft BASIC.

 <img src="images/oshw-logo-800-px.png" style="width:112px"/>&nbsp;&nbsp;<img src="images/osi_standard_logo_0.png" style="width:100px"/>&nbsp;&nbsp;<img src="images/TC-logo.png" style="width:200px"/>&nbsp;&nbsp;<img src="images/weblate_logo.png" style="height:100px"/>